 11 Arrested In Clashes After Pro-Trump Convoy Passes Through NYC's Times Square

-Police arrested 11 people in New York City on Sunday after fights erupted in Times Square as a large Jews For Trump convoy rolled through.
-Skirmishes broke out after some counter-demonstrators yanked flags off of vehicles – and some drivers and passengers got out of their cars.
+Police arrested 11 people Sunday in New York City after fights erupted in Times Square as a large Jews for Trump convoy rolled through.
+Skirmishes broke out after some counterdemonstrators yanked flags off vehicles – and some drivers and passengers got out of their cars.

 The clashes were caught on video and posted to social media, showing frequent outbursts of violence as people shouted threats at each other.
 At least one car had red paint thrown on it.